 And for the truth, I'm even happy because he gives me problems, because every problem that he presents me leads me indefinitely, to a search for a solution that I find, more day, less day!

 If I Heard, Someone Would Accuse Me of Superb!
 TIC Tac….

 This one you notice if some cognitive impairment, like me, looks for other resources!

 And also has used Outlook calendar!

-And in one way or another, just like you or anyone else, you can take ...
+And one way or another just like me you or anyone can go on taking…